brazilianmonk/brazilianmonk.github.io/_posts/2026-05-27-dana-key-principles.md

 When these cetanās, especially the first two, are complete, they form a **_kammapatha_**—a complete action, strong enough to produce a favorable rebirth (**_paṭisandhi_**).

 But not any action can produce a rebirth consciousness accompanied by wisdom--a requirement for being able to develop meditation.
 This means your giving should be accompanied by **_ñāṇa_** (knowledge of cause and effect).
 If you lack such knowledge, or your giving is not done willingly, or it your mind is defiled during the action such as by feeling remorse after giving—thinking, *"I should have given less"* or *"Was that gift good enough?"*—you weaken the merit and thereby its result.
-Remorse, and other defilements, downgrade a superior merit to a weaker, thereby leading to a **_dvi-hetuka_** (double-rooted) result (without knowledge).
+Remorse, and other defilements, downgrade a superior merit to a weaker, thereby leading to a **_dvi-hetuka_** (double-rooted) result (without the third root: knowledge).

 There are four factors I want you to consider to strengthen your meritorious deeds: